 There are people who just have to live close to nature.
 Hikers, climbers, skiers, surfers, frequent beachgoers - they all need to stay connected with nature.
 There are also people who enjoy life in the city but feel the need to get away once in a while.

 Basically, everyone feels connected with nature and needs to break free from everyday life and the city's hustle and bustle every now and then.

-Fortunately, there are loads of natural wonders which offer beautiful landscape, fresh air and tranquility, where we can restore our energy and find inner balance.
+Fortunately, there are loads of natural wonders which offer beautiful landscape, fresh air and tranquillity, where we can restore our energy and find inner balance.

-I have gathered some of my blogging friends to give recommendations on their favorite spots.
+I have gathered some of my blogging friends to give recommendations on the best natural wonders of Europe.

 Table of contents

 Recommended by Danila from travellingdany.com

 Connemara is a beautiful area on the West coast of County Galway, in Ireland.
 Known for its natural beauty, it’s part of the Wild Atlantic Way and also one of the most beautiful places in Europe if you’re planning a road trip.
 With a mix of raw coastline, mountains, fairytale villages and castles, the Connemara Loop is the one place to add to your bucket list if you plan to spend a few days in Ireland.